geerlingguy/beast-challenge/README.md

 The `automation/farmer-control.yml` file contains the Ansible playbook to set up the server, install the app, and run it.

-Make sure you have Ansible installed on a machine on the same network: `pip3 install ansible`
+Make sure you have Ansible installed on a machine on the same network: `pip3 install ansible`.

 Then make sure the leader and spare's IP addresses are both entered in the `[leader]` section of the `hosts.ini` file.
 For SSH authentication, the private key is available inside the Notion doc—you should add it to your `ssh` keychain with `ssh-add ~/path/to/private_key`